-Termite / Wood Boring Insects
+Termite / Wood-Boring Insects

 Radon is a naturally occurring radioactive gas that is a decay product of uranium.
-Buyers living in New Jersey, New York, or Pennsylvania, or anyone thinking about moving into one of these states, need to be aware of a uranium rich formation called the Reading Prong.
+Buyers living in New Jersey, New York, or Pennsylvania, or anyone thinking about moving into one of these states, need to be aware of a uranium-rich formation called the Reading Prong.

 Negotiating a Credit

-Many times buyers and sellers of homes expect to negotiate in good faith with each other, and that includes coming to agreement on repairs deemed necessary via the home inspection.
+Oftentimes buyers and sellers of homes expect to negotiate in good faith with each other, and that includes coming to agreement on repairs deemed necessary via the home inspection.

-Negotiating a credit often means compromise, both parties agree to meet somewhere in the middle, and that means extending a credit to the home's buyer.
-Credits usually take the form of "splitting" one of the closing costs; the seller paying for a cost typically paid for by the buyer.
+Negotiating a credit often means compromise; both parties agree to meet somewhere in the middle, and that means extending a credit to the home's buyer.
+Credits usually take the form of "splitting" one of the closing costs (the seller paying for a cost typically paid for by the buyer).

-Seller Repairs before Closing
+Seller Repairs Before Closing

-If the home inspection reveals serious problems with the home the seller claims they were not aware of, then it's reasonable to ask the seller to make the repairs before buying the home.
+If the home inspection reveals serious problems with the home that the seller claims they were not aware of, then it's reasonable to ask the seller to make the repairs before buying the home.
 After all, an offer was made on the home the seller felt was fair before the problems were revealed.

-Now that everyone has been made aware of trouble with the home, it's time to reevaluate what is a fair offer.
-The buyer could logically argue that their offer was made, and accepted, before these flaws were known by either party.
+Now that everyone has been made aware of trouble with the home, it's time to re-evaluate what is a fair offer.
+The buyer could logically argue that their offer was made and accepted before these flaws were known by either party.
 The fair thing to do would be to bring the home back to that same point of reference.